blues/app-accelerators/33-room-occupancy-monitor/README.md

 To test the magnetic door switch, do the following:

 1. Bring the terminals together.
 You should see the message `Door closed.` in the serial log.
-Then, on the events page of your Notehub project, you should see a Note that reads `{"open":false}`, indicating the door is closed.
+Then, on the events page of your Notehub project, you should see a Note that reads `{"closed":true}`, indicating the door is closed.
 1. Separate the terminals.
 You should see the message `Door open.` in the serial log.
 Then, on the events page of your Notehub project, you should see a Note that reads `{"open":true}`, indicating the door is open.

 The "File" field for each Note on the events page will be `door.qo`.